The Maxine Papadakis Awards for Faculty Professionalism and Respect

 The Maxine Papadakis Awards recognize faculty who are exemplars in treating students and all others in the clinical environment with professionalism, courtesy and respect.

-- Lynn Ramirez, MD, MS, Department of Pediatrics
+- Sara C. LaHue, MD, Department of Neurology

 The importance of publicly rewarding outstanding behavior in shaping excellent cultures of learning and patient care cannot be overestimated.
 By celebrating the faculty teachers in the core clinical rotations, we have the opportunity to significantly impact the clinical learning climate for our students.